How to unplug: it starts with your phone

 Start with an audit

 We recommend starting with an audit of your cell phone habits.
-There are a few ways you can do this, but we recommend Checky or Moment, two apps that help you get a sense of just how much you’re on your phone in a day.
+Most phones these days have a built-in way to give you a brief synopsis of your screen time.
+If you want to get a bit more detailed rundown, we recommend Moment or Flipd, two apps that help you get a sense of just how much you’re on your phone in a day.

 It’s simple enough but numbers can be powerful.
-Once you have an idea of how often you’re checking your phone, you can start to work on lowering your score.
+Once you have an idea of how often you’re checking your phone, you can start to work on lowering those numbers.

 Tell your friends and family

 It’s all about owning it.
 Let people around you know that you’re trying to unplug by using your phone less.
 Odds are they’ll be pretty supportive and maybe even join in.
 The more the merrier.

 We love leaving our phones behind for short walks, when we’re running errands and when we’re out with family and friends.
 It can feel pretty liberating.
 When we’re out with people we know, if an emergency comes up where we need a phone, we know one won’t be far away.

 Remember the basics.
 Don’t check your phone when you’re talking to someone.
 Leave it behind if you’ve got one-on-one time with a friend, colleague or family member.
 Try being in the moment.
 Whatever’s happening on Facebook can wait.

 It’s also worth reinforcing some self-control when it comes to cell phone etiquette at work.
 Don’t bring your phone to meetings.
 If your place of work has a no phone policy when you’re on the floor or helping customers, you can get ahead of those impulses by leaving your phone locked in a safe place.